Goat cheese: History

-Goats produce high-quality, nutrient-rich milk under even the most difficult environments, making them valuable to arid or mountainous areas where cattle and sheep cannot survive.
+Goats produce high-quality, nutrient-rich milk under even the most rugged environments, making them valuable to arid or mountainous areas where cattle and sheep cannot survive.
 In addition, like all animal products, goat milk is heavily influenced by what the goats are eating.
-Because goats have hardy digestive systems, they tend to eat many bitter plants that more delicate animals such as cows and horses will not.
+Because goats have resilient digestive systems, they tend to eat many bitter plants that more delicate animals such as cows and horses will not.
 Goats were one of the earliest animals domesticated to suit human needs—more specifically milk production—going back to 8,000 BC, 10,000 years ago.
 Goat cheese has been made at least as far back as 5,000 BC; the first documented proof of humans making cheese of any kind dates to 7,500 years ago in Poland.

 Nutritional value

 Goat milk has higher proportions of medium-chain fatty acids, such as caproic and caprylic, which contribute to the characteristic tart/"goat" flavor of the cheese.
+These fatty acids take their name from the Latin for 'goat', capra.
 They also make goat milk and cheeses more easily digestible.

 Goat milk, and therefore goat cheeses, contain anti-inflammatory enzymes, probiotics, antioxidants, proteins, and lipids and help maintain a healthy metabolism.
-These fatty acids take their name from the Latin for 'goat', capra.
 They are also high in calcium, vitamins A and K, phosphorus, thiamin, and niacin.
 Overall, the consumption of 60 g per day of cheese (both control and enriched), within the context of a balanced hypocaloric diet and recommendations for physical activity, was effective for the reduction of body weight, body mass index and waist circumference.